GitHub Commits

 Section titled “Directory-Specific Commits”Similar to PR triggers, you can configure Promptless to only trigger on commits that affect specific directories.
 This is particularly useful for monitoring changelog directories or specific feature areas.

-When trigger directories are specified, only commits that contain changes to those directories will trigger documentation updates.
+When trigger directories are specified, only commits that contain changes to those directories trigger documentation updates.

 Use Cases